 publicly available electronic database, including an online database, of trademark applications and registrations.]

-[ASN/NZ propose: ALT (b) Each Party is encouraged to adopt an electronic registration system for trademarks, so as to facilitate ease of application by applicants for trademark registration.]
+[ASN/NZ propose:Alt (b) Each Party is encouraged to adopt an electronic registration system for trademarks, so as to facilitate ease of application by applicants for trademark registration.]

-[JP propose: Article 3.5ter
+[JP/NZ propose ; AU/CN oppose: Article 3.5bis

-Ensuring any person may provide information that a trademark should not be registered
+Ensuring any Person may Provide Information that a Trademark should not be Registered

 Each Party shall establish or maintain a system which provides, before the registration of a trademark, one of the following: